dimxy/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

-# Heir Module Tutorial <!-- dimxy: Heir Module Development Tutorial ? -->
+# Heir Module Tutorial <!-- dimxy: Heir Module Development Tutorial? -->

 This tutorial demonstrates the process of developing a new [<b>Antara module</b>]().
 In the tutorial, we build a simplified prototype of the existing [<b>Heir</b>](../basic-docs/fluidity/fluidity-api/heir.html) Antara module.